Tufuwu/test5/README.md

 [> License
 ----------
-LiteScope is released under the very permissive two-clause BSD license.
-Under the terms of this license, you are authorized to use LiteScope for closed-source proprietary designs.
+LiteDRAM is released under the very permissive two-clause BSD license.
+Under the terms of this license, you are authorized to use LiteDRAM for closed-source proprietary designs.
 Even though we do not require you to do so, those things are awesome, so please do them if possible:
- - tell us that you are using LiteScope
+ - tell us that you are using LiteDRAM
- - cite LiteScope in publications related to research it has helped
+ - cite LiteDRAM in publications related to research it has helped
  - send us feedback and suggestions for improvements
  - send us bug reports when something goes wrong
- - send us the modifications and improvements you have done to LiteScope.
+ - send us the modifications and improvements you have done to LiteDRAM.

 [> Support and consulting
 -------------------------
 We love open-source hardware and like sharing our designs with others.

-LiteScope is developed and maintained by EnjoyDigital.
+LiteDRAM is developed and maintained by EnjoyDigital.

-If you would like to know more about LiteScope or if you are already a happy user and would like to extend it for your needs, EnjoyDigital can provide standard commercial support as well as consulting services.
+If you would like to know more about LiteDRAM or if you are already a happy user and would like to extend it for your needs, EnjoyDigital can provide standard commercial support as well as consulting services.